VanBelleKoen/taskbook/readme.md

 snap install taskbook
 snap alias taskbook tb # set alias
 ```

+**Note:** This fork includes additional features like board deletion.
+If you want the original version, use `taskbook` instead of `@koenvanbelle/taskbook`.

 **Note:** Due to the snap's strictly confined nature, both the storage & configuration files will be saved under the [`$SNAP_USER_DATA`](https://docs.snapcraft.io/reference/env) environment variable instead of the generic `$HOME` one.